milesmcc/cyber101/core/modeling.md

 #### Key Topics

-* Threat modeling
+* How does the author's threat model differ from your own?
+* How is the author's threat model similar to your own?
-* Common threat actors
+* What are some common threat actors?
-* Risk assessment
+* What is risk assessment?
+How does risk assessment relate to cybersecurity?